hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 Each node has a _roster_ listing all other nodes, their public cryptographic keys, their consensus weights (since the network is a proof-of-stake network, different nodes may have different "weights" when voting for consensus), etc. The cryptographic keys are used to verify that an event created by a creator was truly created by that creator.
 The roster can change over time, so it is vital that the correct roster be used for verifying each event.
+The correct roster to use for verifying an event is the roster that was active during that event's birth round.

 ![Hashgraph](hashgraph.png)